Rum & Coke (album)

 Rum & Coke is a 2009 album by British electronica band Dub Pistols.
-It features guest appearances from Rodney P, Ashley Slater (Freakpower), Lindy Layton (Beats International) and DJ Justin Robertson.
+It features guest appearances from Rodney P, Ashley Slater (Freak Power), Lindy Layton (Beats International) and DJ Justin Robertson.

 Composition

 Rum & Coke incorporates many genres, including reggae, rap, ska, dub and urban music.

 Reception

 Lou Thomas of BBC Music wrote that the Dub Pistols "kept the quality control high" on Rum & Coke, calling it "a likeable combination of genres that mesh so well."
 The Independents Andy Gill rated the album three stars out of five, describing it as "a collection of summary, mostly laid-back grooves designed to keep spirits cool at carnival time."
 Rory Taylor from Contact Music rated Rum & Coke eight out of ten, writing, "I don't think there's need for any further evidence. the Dub Pistols are smokin'."